dfeneyrou/palanteer/python/README.md

 Simple code instrumentation, mostly automatic in Python, delivers powerful features:
   - **Collection of meaningful atomic events** on timings, memory, locks wait and usage, context switches, data values..
-  - **Visual and interactive observation** of record: timeline, plot, histograms, flame graph...
+  - **Visual and interactive observation** of records: hierarchical logs, timeline, plot, histogram, flame graph...
   - **Remote command call and events observation can be scripted in Python**: deep testing has never been simpler

 Execution of unmodified Python programs can be analyzed directly with a syntax similar to the one of `cProfile`: